sonic-net/SONiC/doc/pins/p4rt_app_read_cache_hld.md

 ### Experiment 3: Caching write requests.

-In this experiment we programmed 22,152 flows:
+In this experiment we programmed 22,152 flows and measured the read response time as well as the memory utilization of the cache.
+The flow breakdown is as follows:

 *   64 VRFs
 *   64 RIFs